-If all of the advice and solutions discussed above have not worked or not effective enough, turn to a medical professional, your podiatrist.
+If all of the advice and solutions discussed above have not worked or are not effective enough, turn to a medical professional, your podiatrist.
 The latter will be able to carry out a complete examination of your foot, carry out a pedicure, and he will give you the necessary keys to help you fight against your perspiration problem.

 Also, he can practice iontophoresis.
 This technique involves immersing your feet in the bottom of the water in which, with the help of electrodes, a weak electric current circulates.
-No risk of electrocution is a weak current.
+No risk of electrocution in a weak current.
 This current modifies, on contact with the skin, the abnormal functioning of sweat glands responsible for perspiration.

 After only a few sessions, the result is surprising.
 Unfortunately, if we stop the treatment, Hyperhidrosis comes back.
 It is now possible to purchase an iontophoresis machine for home treatment.

 Although the results are good, iontophoresis remains a binding treatment.
 Another solution exists in the medical field, the benefits of cosmetic surgery.
 Your surgeon will be able to offer you an injection of the miraculous and controversial product: Botox.

 This product is best known for erasing facial wrinkles as an alternative to a facelift.
 But know that Botox prevents sweating.